YangSiJun528/iggy/wireshark/README.md

 ### Configuration

-프로토콜 분석 시 사용하는 기본 포트는 8090임. 만약 다른 포트를 사용한다면 target port를 변경해야 함.
+The default port used for protocol analysis is 8090.
+If using a different port, you need to change the target port.

-Change the target port in preferences(Mac 기준): `Wireshark → Preferences → Protocols → IGGY → Server Port`
+Change the target port in preferences (macOS): `Wireshark → Preferences → Protocols → IGGY → Server Port`

 ### Troubleshooting